pavelvasev/viewlang/readme.en.md

 # Viewlang

 Viewlang is a 3d visualization web framework based on Qmlweb.
-It uses WebGL for rendering.
+It targets to WebGL for rendering.

 ## Online-editor
 http://viewlang.ru/code/c.html